vanjac/three/README.md

 - `mv` to switch to vertex select mode, `mf` for face select and `mo` for object select mode (default)
 - `g` to enter translate ("Grab") adjust mode for the selected objects (see below)
 - `r` to enter Rotate adjust mode
-- `Shift-s` to enter Scale adjust mode
+- `Shift-s Enter` to enter Scale adjust mode
 - `Esc` to cancel all current operations
 - `` ` `` to save